MatthewPierson/Vieux/README.md

 Please include as much detail as you can, including but not limited to - Full log from the tool, macOS version, device model/iOS version you are trying to downgrade to and what you have already tried.

 ### MacOS Catalina Security Issues
 In MacOS Catalina, there is a new security feature that causes issues with the script.
+There are two methods to fix this issue as seen below -

+Fix 1:

 The issue is that Vieux will call certain binaries, and Catalina will display a security message saying: "... cannot be opened because the developer cannot be verified".
 You will be presented with two options, Move to Trash or Cancel, and you will end up needing to click on Cancel.
 To avoid this issue, you must give permission to these binaries so that they can run.
 The easiest way to do so is:
 1. Go to the folder `Vieux/resources/bin`;
 2. Ctrl-click on the first binary (`futurerestore`) and select `Open`;